The Dangers of Playing it Safe

 Don't Get Carried Away

 I realize that my advice may sound amateurish, but that's only if taken out of context.
 I am not saying to do what many beginners do and scratch wildly out of your comfort zone regularly.
-I'm merely pointing out that you should integrate going way beyond your level of comfort into the other scratch skill building strategies you are or should be using to reach the level of scratching you aim to achieve.
+I'm just saying to add this strategy into other scratch skill building strategies you are, or should be using to reach the level of scratching you desire.

 There are many times where multiplying the difficulty of what you're working on will not be so helpful.
 Just as being realistic is not the only way to achieve your goals, neither is being wildly unrealistic.
 You must find a balance between the two as one feeds the other and vice versa.